 If you’ve gotten your contract with the same HVAC company for a few years, you might be able to get a longer-term contract to save money.
 Some offer as much as a 2 to 3 year agreement to loyal customers.
 Getting a locked-in rate for a longer time will help you save money.

-Air conditioner maintenance tips for the non-HVAC-specialist
+Air conditioner maintenance advice for the non-HVAC-specialist

 Office and facilities managers often wear a lot of hats.
 You can’t be a specialist in every aspect of your job, so who would expect you to be an HVAC professional?
-You can use these air conditioner maintenance tips to take care of your system without attempting risky repairs.

 Know your risks.
 Read more about how poor maintenance can cost you: Calculating the Hidden Costs of Poor HVAC Maintenance.